Policies

 We appreciate your patience and cooperation and regret any inconvenience that this might cause.
 If you have questions about the library’s policy on limited access, please submit them to the Law Library Suggestion Box.

-Lost and Damaged Materials
+Lost and Damaged Library Materials

 Library material is available for use by all library patrons.
 To make the collection accessible to all, please return materials on time and in the same condition as when you received them.
 Marking on or folding pages is considered damaging to library materials.